 Sinan Kurt was considered one of the great hopes of German football not too long ago.

-Back in 2014, he was widely regarded as the ‘next Marco Reus’ at Borussia Monchengladbach, but last month the 22-year-old quietly joined WSG Wattens in the second tier of Austrian football.
+Back in 2014, he was widely regarded as the ‘next Marco Reus’ at Borussia Monchengladbach, but last year the 23-year-old quietly joined WSG Wattens in the second tier of Austrian football.

 Hardly the move you’d expect, so what happened?